Parallel programming in .NET

 .NET provides a range of synchronization primitives to control access to a shared resource by multiple threads.

-method waits until the lock is released.
-The Enter
+method waits until the lock is released. -

-You can coordinate the interaction of threads that acquire a lock on the same object by using the Monitor.Wait
+The interaction of threads can be coordinated to acquire a lock on the same object by using the

 methods.